 The chemical is also known as p-phenylenediamine

-Other names and abbreviations include 4-para-phenylenediamine, PPD, and 4-PPDA
+Other names and abbreviations include 4-para-phenylenediamine and 4-PPDA

-Although it's used widely, PPDA is actually the most common cause of allergic reactions to hair-coloring products.
+Although it's used widely, PPD is the most common cause of allergic reactions to hair-coloring products.

 What do I look for on labels?